audrasmi/RFFLSCAD/shapes.scad.md

 - prismoid(size1, size2, h, [center])

-Creates a rectangular truncated pyramid/prismoid/frustum shape.
+Creates a rectangular prismoid/frustum shape.

 Arg     | What it does
 ------- | -----------------------------------